hachibu/reliable-fetch/README.md

 ## ⚠️ Warning

-This library is under active design and development and should be considered a work-in-progress.
-This means that the API is not stable and could change without warning until we get to version 1.0.0.
+-   This library is under active design and development and should be considered a work-in-progress.
+This means that the API is not stable and could change without warning until version 1.0.0.

+## 🏎️ Engines

+-   Node.js >= 18.

 ## ⚙️ Installation